Sxniex/NPCAI-Enhanced-Prompts-English-Ultimate-Edition/INSTALLATION.md

 4. Launch the game.
 No plugin, config, or NPCAI version changes are required — this is a prompt-only pack.

-##note
+## note
-In case after  you launch  and crashed return to
-Grand Theft Auto V/plugins/LSPDFR/NPCI/ if you see two files named “voice_style.ini” and “voices_profile.ini,” simply leave them as they are.
+In case after you launch the game and crashed return to Grand Theft Auto V/plugins/LSPDFR/NPCI/ if you see two files named “voice_style.ini” and “voices_profile.ini,” simply leave them as they are.
 They will work perfectly. together